Shakaib-Naqvi/Summary-on-Async/README.md

 ## How to use Async-await in Rust:

-You may be familier with the async-await from JavaScript or C#.
+You may be familiar with the async-await from JavaScript or C#.
 Rust’s version of the feature is similar, nut with few key differences.

 To use async-await, you start writing by async fn instead of fn. async fn first_function() -> u32 { .. }